Can Robot Mowers Actually Handle Stone Pathways Without Damage?

 Uneven surfaces could cause your friends to lose balance.
 It's the same for our little lawn mowing robots.
 The only difference is that it could potentially get stuck and end up going all over the place, mowing in patterns you’ve never imagined before.
 This is due to the stone paths disrupting the lawn mower's route, resulting in missed patches of grass or uneven mowing.
 Just like a robot, its sensors could get confused by the irregular surface.
 Yes, there's obstacle avoidance, so your mower won't be going around bumping into things, but the 'flawless stripes' you dreamed of won't appear if you stop reading here.

-What would you do if these risks happen to you?
+What would you do if these risks happened to you?
 Chuck your mower away?
 Call service and support, or ask for a replacement?

 First, let's explore the different types of stone pathways: cobblestone paths, gravel paths, paving stone paths, flagstone paths, and pea gravel paths.